 Performance or Rating Index:

-Loyalty, as the name signifies, is a measure of continuity of usage over a longer period.
-One can define this measure to be employed on users who have continued for at least one month.
-The number of features that are being used of the product or service is also important.
-In other words, loyalty would come when the usage is over an extended period.
-Also, the user is maximizing the value gained by using multiple features of the product or service.
-The above is self-explanatory when applied to the example of the app.
+Loyalty, as the term signifies, is a measure of continuity of usage over a longer period.
+The users who continue using the product for at least one month are usually termed as loyal.
+The number of features used of the product or service is also important.
+In other words, loyalty would come when the customer uses it over an extended period.
+Also, the user is maximizing the value by using multiple features of the product or service.
+The above is self-explanatory when it applies to the example of the app.

 Net Promoter Score (NPS) Index: